 An employee exhibiting COVID-19 symptoms may be removed from the workplace and the employer may be able to require that the employee be tested before being allowed to return to work.

 When an employee is diagnosed with COVID-19, employers may be able to remove other staff members who have had close contact with that employee from the workplace, and provide them with screening kits.

-Employers of essential workforces in some industries and jurisdictions may be required to ensure screening for all employees at regular intervals.
+At some point, employers of essential workforces may be required to ensure screening for all employees at regular intervals.

 How can I test my employees?

 Paychex offers access to viral-marker (antigen) testing through HireRight, a leading background screening company.
 This testing screens for an active COVID-19 infection.
 Positive results indicate that the employee may be infectious to others.
 Paychex does not offer antibody testing at this time, which would indicate a prior infection.